SelrahcD/selrahcd.github.io/_posts/2016-02-27-write-code-for-the-dumbest-person-you-know.md

 Go write some code.
 Simple one.

-Whether you clever or not we can discuss on [Twitter](https://twitter.com/selrahcd).
+Whether your clever or not we can discuss on [Twitter](https://twitter.com/selrahcd).
 You can comment below as well.